wordofwarning/wordofwarning.org/current/2016-haphazard/schedule/index.md

 ####Artists + Activity (*subject to change*)
 **Artizani | *The Bees: Colony***
 Multiple handmade hives, each hiding an unexpected honey-scented world to challenge, charm and confound expectation.
 Tended by ethereal beekeepers, visitors participate in multi-sensory micro-experiences of sight, sound, taste, smell and touch.
->"*Bees!*… has done much to raise the quality of outdoor performing arts… something different and distinctive"<br>Lyn Gardner, The Guardian
+>*Bees!… has done much to raise the quality of outdoor performing arts… something different and distinctive* — Lyn Gardner, The Guardian

 **Doris La Trine | *Flushed!***
 Doris La Trine has finally come out the (water) closet, and is trying to say goodbye to her beloved giant golden toilet, Len, in this feminist visual and physical tragi-comedy.